measurement-factory/squid-notes/thumbs.md

 ----

-To decide whether to adapt an HTTP message using Squid configuration or an adaptation service, consider the following rules:
+<a name="adapt-where"></a>To decide whether to adapt an HTTP message using Squid configuration or an
+adaptation service, consider the following rules:
 ----